 - She manages her expectations and is realistic about what she takes on, boundaries are well-defined.
 Her no is final and she feels no guilt.

 - Not afraid to make mistakes because it doesn’t identify who she is.
 She learns and moves on.

-- Creates her own success without pulling others down.
+- Creates her success without pulling others down.

-- Always focusses on the positive, not the negative and her speech reflects this
+- Always focuses on the positive, not the negative and her speech reflects this

 - She is aware that her confidence comes from within but dresses to reflect that confidence outwardly.